lumarama/foreachi/src/README.md

 # Home

 I've noticed that often a very quick source code example is exactly what you need to move forward with your next-big-thing project.
-So I'll post examples that I may need to use again here.
+So I'll post examples that I may need in the future here.

 Hope somebody will find them useful too.